azuline/rose/docs/ARCHITECTURE.md

 times faster than the naive `LIKE` query.
 Queries that took multiple seconds now completed in tens of milliseconds.

-# Read Cache Update
+# Read Cache

+The read cache fully encapsulates the SQLite database.
+Other modules do not read directly from the SQLite database; they use the higher-level read functions from the cache module.
+(Though we cheap out on tests, which do test against the database directly.)

-The read cache update is optimized to minimize the number of disk accesses, as it's a hot path and quite expensive if implemented poorly.
+The read cache's update procedure is optimized to minimize the number of disk accesses, as it's a hot path and quite expensive if implemented poorly.

-The read cache update first pulls all relevant cached data from SQLite.
+The update procedure first pulls all relevant cached data from SQLite.
 Stored on each track is the mtime during the previous cache update.
 The cache update checks whether any files have changed via `readdir` and `stat` calls, and only reads the file if the `mtime` has changed.
 Throughout the update, we take note of the changes to apply.
 At the end of the update, we make a few fat SQL queries to batch the writes.

-The update process is also parallelizable, so we shard workloads across multiple processes.
+The update procedure is also parallelizable, so we shard workloads across multiple processes.

 # Logging